-Pharmacist Support have assisted me through a period of severe financial hardship and helped me on my journey towards returning to the register.
+Pharmacist Support has assisted me through a period of severe financial hardship and helped me on my journey towards returning to the register.

 Julie is a pharmacist, married to Paul who has had MS for a number of years and is now confined to a wheelchair.
 The couple give us a glimpse into their lives and talk about the assistance they have received from Pharmacist Support along the way.

 Emily graduated with a first class degree and registered as a pharmacist.
 A severe health relapse, however, made finding paid work extremely prohibitive.
 Covering basic living cost was becoming overwhelming and Emily was finding it increasingly difficult to make ends meet.